ryantrainor/ryantrainor.github.io/_pages/chente.md

 Vicente often used dance to explore themes of justice.
 He was likewise interested in using dance to connect with his ancestors, particularly those indigenous people of modern-day Mexico whose stories had been obscured by colonialism and time.
-Several such dances performed and choreographed by Vicente--including one on the D&iacute;a de Los Muertos in 2019---used the image of the monarch butterfly (Spanish: *mariposa monarca*) to explore this theme.
+Several such dances performed and choreographed by Vicente used the image of the monarch butterfly (Spanish: *mariposa monarca*) to explore this theme.

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/647135818?h=42940e60d2" width="640" height="360" frameborder="0" allowfullscreen></iframe>